 - If gluing up a panel and the edge of the board is damaged or not perfectly plat, epoxy may be able to fill the gap.

-- If you have a void, like a knot that came out, mix Epoxy with sawdust to create wood filler.
+- If you have a void, like a knot that came out, fix it with Expoxy using this method here.